Due: Mon Jan 21 11:59 pm

 - Custom sanitycheck tests (5 points) Your

-custom_testsfile should include at least 10 tests of your own that show thoughtful effort to develop comprehensive testing coverage.
+custom_testsfile should include at least 10 tests of your own, 3-5 per program, that show thoughtful effort to develop comprehensive testing coverage.
 Please include comments that explain your choices.
 We will run your custom tests against your submission as well as review the cases to assess the strength of your testing efforts.

 - Clean compile.
 (2 points) We expect your code to compile cleanly without warnings.